Batman: The Return of Bruce Wayne: Plot

-Caught in the explosion of the time-and-space-bending Omega Beams of the New God tyrant Darkseid, an amnesiac Bruce Wayne is cast back in time to the dawn of history.
-Nearly killed by a tribe of Neanderthals led by the immortal caveman who will become Vandal Savage, Wayne is rescued by a younger human, who returns his utility belt to him.
-Operating more on instinct than actual knowledge, Wayne dons the pelt of a giant bat and uses the tools in his belt against the cavemen, but is eventually forced to flee by jumping over a waterfall.
+After being blasted by Darkseid's Omega Beams, an amnesiac Bruce Wayne is cast back in time to the dawn of history.
+Nearly killed by a tribe of Neanderthals led by the immortal caveman who will become Vandal Savage, Bruce is rescued by a younger human, who returns his utility belt to him.
+Operating more on instinct than actual knowledge, Bruce dons the pelt of a giant bat and uses the tools in his belt against the cavemen, but is eventually forced to flee by jumping over a waterfall.
 When he recovers at the bottom, he finds he has jumped further forward in time, arriving in Puritan times.

 His first act in this new era is to save a woman named Annie from a monstrous, tentacled creature, after which he tries to build a life for himself in the small colony of Gotham.
 Calling himself "Mordecai", he joins the ranks of the local witch-hunters alongside his own ancestor Nathaniel Wayne, and uses his forensic skills to solve crimes that might otherwise be blamed on witchcraft.
 When Annie is revealed to be a witch and claims responsibility for summoning the monster, Bruce is unable to stop her being hanged by Nathaniel.
 Unaware that the man she promised to love "Until the end of time" is a Wayne himself, Annie curses the Wayne family before she dies.
-Wayne again finds himself catapulted forward in time.
+Bruce again finds himself catapulted forward in time.

-Wayne appears in the 18th century, where he is confronted by legendary pirate Blackbeard.
-Blackbeard believes Wayne is the fabled Black Pirate, and demands he lead him to one of the most famous treasures he is known to have stolen—that of the Miagani, a primitive tribe of "Bat-People" descended from the cavemen that Bruce encountered, who immortalized his prehistoric exploits as the god "Barbatos".
-Blackbeard's other captive, a boy named Jack Loggins, confides in Wayne that he is the grandson of the Black Pirate.
-Jack then helps Wayne stage a deception that disposes of Blackbeard and all but one of his crew.
-Afterward, the Miagani guide Wayne to the deepest part of their caves, where he finds his own cape and cowl, left hanging there after his arrival in prehistory.
-The cape stirs Wayne's memories, and before they fade once more, he instructs Jack to write an account of these events, and place it in a box marked with a bat symbol to be entrusted to the Wayne family.
+Bruce appears in the 18th century, where he is confronted by legendary pirate Blackbeard.
+Blackbeard believes Bruce is the fabled Black Pirate, and demands he lead him to one of the most famous treasures he is known to have stolen—that of the Miagani, a primitive tribe of "Bat-People" descended from the cavemen that Bruce encountered, who immortalized his prehistoric exploits as the god "Barbatos".
+Blackbeard's other captive, a boy named Jack Loggins, confides in Bruce that he is the grandson of the Black Pirate.
+Jack then helps Bruce stage a deception that disposes of Blackbeard and all but one of his crew.
+Afterward, the Miagani guide Bruce to the deepest part of their caves, where he finds his own cape and cowl, left hanging there after his arrival in prehistory.
+The cape stirs Bruce's memories, and before they fade once more, he instructs Jack to write an account of these events, and place it in a box marked with a bat symbol to be entrusted to the Wayne family.
 At dawn, Bruce disappears into the timestream once more, moving forward to the late 19th century, and the Wild West.